rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ><CITE>Published by Ackermann and Co. ...</CITE>
 >>(*Comment*: Full publisher’s name reads: Published by Ackermann and Co., 96 Strand)

-<a name="5.22.3.3">5.22.3.3</a> If a statement such as “Privately printed” appears on the title page, transcribe it as, or as part of, the name of publisher.
+<a name="5.22.3.3">5.22.3.3</a> If a statement such as “Privately printed” appears on the preferred source of information, transcribe it as, or as part of, the name of publisher.

 >**Example:**
 ><CITE>Privately printed</CITE>